-- 1. Say firmly but politely "I don't like it when you do that please stop".
-(It's a good idea to look the person directly in the eye when you say this and walk away from the situation after you have delivered this message).
-At this point you may need to tell an adult straight away depending on how serious the incident is. - 2.
-If the problem continues repeat your request but this time tell them you will be seeking adult help, e.g. "I've asked you to stop now I'm going to tell an adult". - 3.
-Tell an adult in school.
+- 1. Say firmly but politely "I don't like it when you XXXXX please stop".
+Child should be encouraged to specify the action that they don't like (It's a good idea to look the person directly in the eye when you say this and walk away from the situation after you have delivered this message).
+At this point they may need to tell an adult straight away depending on how serious the incident is. - 2.
+If the problem continues to repeat request but this time tell them they will be seeking adult help, e.g. "I've asked you to stop now I'm going to tell an adult". - 3.
+Tell an adult in playground or school.